datawire/ambassador-docs/docs/emissary/pre-release/topics/running/debugging.md

 # Debugging

-If you’re experiencing issues with the $productName$ and cannot diagnose the issue through the "Diagnostics" tab from the [Edge Policy Console](../../using/edge-policy-console), this document covers various approaches and advanced use cases for debugging $productName$ issues.
+If you’re experiencing issues with the $productName$ and cannot diagnose the issue through the `/ambassador/v0/diag/` diagnostics endpoint, this document covers various approaches and advanced use cases for debugging $productName$ issues.

 We assume that you already have a running $productName$ installation in the following sections.